 In focusing on infrastructure, we will harness the private sector via the Build-Operate-Transfer Law.
 Our priorities include telecommunications facilities for high-speed productivity at low cost, roads to target tourist destinations, infrastructure for the modernization of agriculture, mass transport infrastructure for Metro Manila, and commuter and transport systems to disperse communities towards Subic-Clark and CALABARZON.

 We will minimize bottlenecks to productivity, such as the high cost of power, deterrents to investments in agriculture, overly confrontational labor-management relations, and corruption and red tape at the national and local government levels.

 To reduce the cost of power, we will begin implementing the Power Sector Reform Law which the previous Congress just passed.

 To reduce deterrents to investments in agriculture, I ask Congress to enact a law making farmland acceptable as loan collateral.

 To reduce excessive friction in labor and management relations, we will go the extra mile to work for industrial peace, and to work with labor and business to retrain workers for the fast-changing technologies of the new economy.

 To reduce corruption among elective officials, we will help honest people get elected by financing the full computerization of elections.
-We have released two billion pesos of the needed 3.4 needed for computerization.
+We have released 2 billion pesos of the 3.4 needed for computerization.
 I ask congress to add another 500 million in the 2002 budget.
-Let us make the polls of may 14, 2001 the last national elections that use primitive methods of voter identification and ballot tabulation.
+Let us make the polls of May 14, 2001 the last national elections that use primitive methods of voter identification and ballot tabulation.